Macrometacorp/docs/docs/cep/reference/functions.md

 ### time (Window)

-A sliding time window that holds events that arrived during the last windowTime period at a given time, and gets updated for each event arrival and expiry.
+A sliding time window that holds events that arrived during the last windowTime period at a given time, and gets updated for each event arrival and expiration.

 Syntax